safithetechi/weather-app/README.md

 }
 ```

-Example Output the numbers are the date and temp is the temprature in kaliv and the date is the timestamp
+Example Output: The key is the date and the array assigned to it is the temprature and time data

 ```javascript
   18: Array(6)